bnb-chain/BEPs/BEP2.md

 **Unfreeze Process:**

-- Address-holder signed an unfreeze transaction and make it broadcasted to one of Binance Chain nodes
+- Address-holder signed an unfreeze transaction and make it broadcasted to one of BNB Beacon Chain nodes
-- The Binance Chain node will check this transaction.
-If there is no error, then this transaction will be broadcasted to other Binance Chain nodes
+- The BNB Beacon Chain node will check this transaction.
+If there is no error, then this transaction will be broadcasted to other BNB Beacon Chain nodes
 - Unfreeze transaction is committed on the blockchain by block proposer
 - Validators will verify the transaction initiator’s frozen balance is no less than the required amount.
 The fee will be deducted from the address of the transaction source.
 - This amount of token will be moved from frozen to balance in the transaction initiator’s address.